 Being innovative is another skill that’s hard to relay in simple words.
 After all, innovation comes in many shapes — from novel academic research and technological inventions to slight, but powerful changes in standard operating procedures.

-Showing that you can achieve the above, especially in the current times of major societal and economic shifts, can make you a highly-attractive new hire.
+Showing that you can achieve the above, especially in the current times of major societal and economic shifts, can make you a highly attractive hire.

-Here are several extra “power words” for describing your innovative capabilities on a resume:
+Here are several “power words” for describing your innovative capabilities on a resume:

 - Creative problem-solving